Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake: Material and Method

-\subsection{Twitter Data}
+\subsubsection{Twitter Data}

-We use the Tweepy API\footnote{https://www.tweepy.org/ [Accessed June 9, 2021]} to collect the related tweets that are publicly available.
-The search keywords and hashtags are COVID-19 vaccine-related or vaccine-related, including ``vaccine'', ``COVID-19 vaccine'', ``COVID vaccine'', ``COVID19 vaccine'', ``vaccinated'', ``immunization'', ``covidvaccine'', ``\#vaccine'' and ``covid19vaccine''.\footnote{The capitalization of non-hastag keywords does not matter in the Tweepy query.} Slang and misspellings of the related keywords are also included which are composed of ``vacinne'', ``vacine'', ``antivax'' and ``anti vax''.
-The tweets that are only related to other vaccine topics like MMR, autism, HPV, tuberculosis, tetanus, hepatitis B, flu shot or flu vaccine are removed.
-Moreover, since this study focuses on the tweets posted by the U.S. Twitter users, we use the geo-location disclosed in the users' profiles to filter out the tweets of non-US users.
-Similar to \citet{lyu2020sense}, the locations with noise are excluded.
-1.6 million geotagged tweets as well as the retweets posted from April 12, 2021 to May 7, 2021 are collected.
+We used the Twitter API\footnote{https://www.tweepy.org/, Accessed June 9, 2021} to collect the related tweets that were publicly available.
+More specifically, the Twitter streaming API was used.
+The search keywords and hashtags are COVID-19 vaccine-related or vaccine-related, including ``vaccine'', ``vaccinated'', ``immunization'', ``covidvaccine'', and ``\#vaccine''.\footnote{The capitalization of non-hastag keywords does not matter in the Tweepy query.} Slang and misspellings of the related keywords were also included which are composed of ``vacinne'', ``vacine'', ``antivax'' and ``anti vax''.
+The tweets that were only related to other vaccine topics like MMR, autism, HPV, tuberculosis, tetanus, hepatitis B, flu shot or flu vaccine were removed using a keyword search.
+Moreover, since this study focused on the tweets posted by the U.S. Twitter users, we used the geo-location disclosed in the users' profiles to filter out the tweets of non-US users.
+Similar to \citet{lyu2020sense}, the locations with noise were excluded.
+Nearly four million geotagged tweets as well as the retweets posted from April 19, 2021 to June 30, 2021 were collected.
+The average number of geotagged tweets per state is 79,894 (Min= 2,796, Max = 715,871, SD = 119,637).

-\subsection{CDC COVID-19 Data}
+\subsubsection{CDC COVID-19 Data}

-The daily state-level number of people with at least one dose, confirmed cases, and deaths per hundred are extracted from the CDC COVID Data Tracker~\cite{cdc2021data}.
+The daily state-level number of people with at least one dose, confirmed cases, and deaths per hundred were extracted from the CDC COVID Data Tracker~\cite{cdc2021data}.

-\subsection{Census Data}
+\subsubsection{Census Data}

-From the latest American Community Survey 5-Year Data (2015-2019)~\cite{census2020acs}, we collect (1) the percentage of male persons; (2) the percentage of persons aged 65 years and over; (3) the percentage of {\tt White alone, not Hispanic or Latino}; (4) the percentage of {\tt Black or African American alone}; (5) the percentage of {\tt Asian alone}; (6) the percentage of {\tt Hispanic or Latino}; (7) the percentage of persons aged 25 years and over with a Bachelor's degree or higher; (8) the percentage of persons in the labour force (16 years and over); and (9) per capita income in the past 12 months (in 2019 dollars).
+Multiple factors including demographics, socioeconomic status, political affiliation and population density have been found to be related with people's intent to accept a COVID-19 vaccine~\cite{lyu2021social,lazarus2021global}.
+These were considered as control variables in our study.
+From the latest American Community Survey 5-Year Data (2015-2019)~\cite{census2020acs}, we collected (1) the percentage of male persons; (2) the percentage of persons aged 65 years and over; (3) the percentage of {\tt Black or African American alone}; (4) the percentage of {\tt Asian alone}; (5) the percentage of {\tt Hispanic or Latino}; (6) the percentage of {\tt Other}; (7) the percentage of persons aged 25 years and over with a Bachelor's degree or higher; (8) the percentage of persons in the labour force (16 years and over); (9) per capita income in the past 12 months (in 2019 dollars); and (10) the percentage of urban population.
+For these control variables, the state-level numbers were extracted.